South Africa, Zimbabwe govts respond to 'resurrection' miracle | Africanews

 The funeral service provider said it had only provided a hearse and transport a body from a residential area in Lyndhurst and transport it to the church.

-Tuesday February 26
+Tuesday February 26: authorities to investigate

 The Commission for the Promotion and Protection of Cultural and Religious Rights (CRL) announced on Tuesday that it will be investigating the incident.